-If you're a fiction or nonfiction student, we'll give you a Hertog Fellowship.
-That means we will pair you with a celebrated New York writer to work ten hours a week for one semester as a research assistant.
+If you're a Fiction or Creative Nonfiction student, we'll also give you a chance to be a Hertog Research Assistant.
+That means we will pair you with a celebrated writer to work ten hours a week for one semester as a research assistant.

 If you're a poet, you will be guaranteed a Thomas Hunter Fellowship which means you will work ten hours a week for an established poet or editor.
 These celebrated individuals will value your help as much as you'll value the year's free ride.
 Hunter poetry students have organized papers, researched and edited for Mary Karr, Phillip Levine, Jill Bialosky and Edward Hirsch.
 Here's a full list.

 With each of these fellowships, you'll become deeply involved in the project of a stellar mentor.
 You'll gain a deeper understanding of how research is used by writers and finally, you'll see the fruit of their own labors transformed in the published work.

 Note: All research fellowships are assigned after students have begun the course.
 There is no application form or other application procedure.
 If you're a prospective student, there's no need for you to apply separately.

-Threepenny Review internships
+The Threepenny Review internships